 The resolution of healthcare obligations involves confirming whether a Class Member received benefits from a governmental payor (such as Medicare, Medicaid, or the Veterans' Administration) or a private healthcare plan for a compensable injury such that the Class Member must now reimburse those entities for the amounts they paid.
 The processing phases include (1) confirming entitlement with the government agency or private plan, (2) receiving claims from the agency or plan, (3) auditing those claims and disputing any that are unrelated to the Class Member's compensable injury, and (4) final resolution.
-Pursuant to the terms of the
+Pursuant to the terms of the MSA, the Claims Administrator obtained an agreement from CMS establishing capped repayment amounts per SPC for Class Members who are or were beneficiaries of Medicare.
+The Claims Administrator also negotiated with state Medicaid agencies to cap recovery for Medicaid-entitled Class Members.
+Most states agreed to waive recovery rights for Class Members receiving compensation for an A1 claim.
+Additionally, most state Medicaid agencies agreed to a twenty percent (20%) cap on and up to a thirty-five percent (35%) offset for fees and costs typically associated with their recovery, thereby allowing partial funding to the Class Members while full resolution is pending.
+Processing times for Medicaid-entitled Class Members eligible for payment will vary.
+Each state has its own processing standards for responding to entitlement requests, producing claims, and finalizing lien amounts.

-13 Please note that the total volumes and total dollars approved are subject to change in each Reporting Period due to a later received and processed Requests for Review.
+13 Please note that the total volumes and total dollars approved are subject to change in each Reporting Period due to later received and processed Requests for Review.